 Senate Bill No. 1488 aims to enhance enforcement of prevailing wage statutes by allowing the Labor Commissioner to notify the state Comptroller when a stop work order is issued against a contractor or subcontractor for violations related to prevailing wage laws on public works projects.
-The bill stipulates that upon receiving such notification, the Comptroller has the authority to withhold payments to the contractor or subcontractor until the stop work order is lifted, any penalties are paid, or a settlement agreement is finalized.
-This measure is intended to ensure compliance with wage laws and protect workers' rights.
+The bill introduces new provisions that enable the Comptroller to withhold payments to the contractor or subcontractor until the stop work order is lifted, penalties are paid, or a settlement agreement is finalized.
+This is a significant change as it provides a financial incentive for compliance with wage laws, ensuring that workers receive fair compensation.

 Statutes affected: Raised Bill: 31-76a